Diversity & Inclusion

 By so doing, we prepare human beings to live in a diverse world.
 To navigate in such a world, we must have the capacity to empathize, to exercise patience, to encourage active listening, and to develop authentic relationships with people who are different from ourselves.

 UNC Asheville is a community committed to intellectual growth for all participants and we value honest discourse.
-We realize that these efforts may sometimes become tense or difficult; nevertheless, UNC Asheville will be a safe place for all.
+We realize that these efforts may sometimes become challenging; nevertheless, UNC Asheville will be a safe place for all.
 Everyone in this community must act responsibly to achieve this goal.

 Create a holistic and specific definition of diversity that targets our responsibility in relation to underrepresented groups.
 Develop specific student, faculty, and staff recruitment plans to meet those responsibilities.